my thousand hats, and my shop.

 While a student at the University of Michigan, I ran several campus film societies, which led me to volunteering with the Ann Arbor Film Festival (and performing there as a live mannequin in art installations friends and I created).

 After graduation in 1974 with a teaching certificate in film I did what graduates do when they can’t find a real job: I created a fun job!
 I became a hippie flower vendor and sold fresh flowers off a flower cart at the corner of E. and S. Universities.
 At that time I met the friend who became my professional dance partner.
 For a number of years Jim and I taught and performed the jitterbug, were the State of Michigan Jitterbug champs several years in a row and even made it into Life magazine — that’s the Life magazine picture, above (shot by the awesome photojournalist David Turnley).
+I began taking ballet lessons in my mid-20’s and got on pointe in my early 30’s.
+I still dance as much as possible.

 I also spent a short stint in a Michigan resort town running a sweet movie theater for the summer crowd.
 All along I’d been cutting people’s hair, a skill I picked up as a kid practicing on my three brothers.
 After spending that summer and fall up north, where I wound up cutting everyone’s hair, I returned to Ann Arbor to get my cosmetology certificate.